korewireless/Microvisor-Demo-Http/README.md

 Remote debugging sessions are encrypted.
 To generate keys, add the `--genkeys` switch to the deploy call above, or generate your own keys — see the documentation linked above for details.

-Use the `--publickey /path/to/public/key` and `--privatekey /path/to/private/key` options to either specify existing keys, or to specify where you would like script-generated keys to be stored.
+Use the `--publickey /path/to/public/key` and `--privatekey /path/to/private/key` options to either specify existing keys, or to specify where you would like plugin-generated keys to be stored.
 By default, keys will be stored in the `build` directory so they will not be inadvertently push to a public git repo:

 ```
 twilio microvisor:deploy . --devicesid ${MV_DEVICE_SID} \